alpenlabs/verifiable-garbling/README.md

 RUST_LOG=info RISC0_INFO=1 cargo run -p validityproof <boolean_file> <seed_file>
 ```

-The `boolean_file` is representation of the boolean circuit in bristol fashion as detailed [here](https://nigelsmart.github.io/MPC-Circuits/)
+The `boolean_file` is representation of the boolean circuit in bristol fashion as detailed [by Prof. Nigel](https://nigelsmart.github.io/MPC-Circuits/)

 The `seed_file` is a 32 byte values used to initialize the CS-RNG to generate the labels.